-A relative path sometimes referred to as a non-absolute or fractional path, is a URL that only contains a portion of the whole path.
+A relative path sometimes referred to as a non-absolute or fractional path, is a URL containing only a portion of the whole path.

 For example, beginning from the current directory, the hierarchical path discovers a directory or file on a file system.
 The entire site is linked by its relationship to the directory.

-The relative path differs from the absolute path, which searches for a file or folder starting at the root of the file system.
-Because they involve less input and take up fewer characters, these shorter addresses are useful for constructing web pages.
+The relative path differs from the absolute path, which searches for a file or folder starting at the file system’s root.
+Because they involve less input and take up fewer characters, these shorter addresses are helpful for constructing web pages.

 The domain name isn’t included in a relative URL; only the part after it is.
 When a browser discovers a URL like this, it assumes it belongs to the same domain as the one hosting it and handles it as such.
 So, rather than typing:

 The first example is an “absolute” URL, whereas the second is a “relative” URL.

 When a physical disk has various drive letters for different users, relative routes are useful for shared indexes on networks.
 Some users may see a drive as “S:,” whereas others may see it as “T:” If the documents and the index are on the same disk, “dtSearch” can use relative paths to avoid drive mapping issues.